-- Global economy contracted by 3.1% in 2020, reflecting a stronger-than-expected recovery across regions in the second half of 2020. - The global economic growth rate for 2021 has been revised downward to 5.9% (from April's forecast of 6%) with the 2022 forecast remaining the same at 4.9%. - The downward revision reflects supply disruptions in advanced economies and worsening pandemic dynamics in low-income developing countries.
+- Global economy contracted by 3.1% in 2020, reflecting a stronger-than-expected recovery in the second half of 2020. - Global economic growth has been revised down to 5.9% in 2021 (from April's forecast of 6%) with the 2022 forecast remaining at 4.9%. - The downward revision reflects supply disruptions in advanced economies and worsening pandemic dynamics in low-income developing countries.